The Dreaded Diaper Rash!!! AAHHH!!!

 Brick dust urine occurs when the baby passes very concentrated urine, which deposits uric acid crystals in the diaper that can vary in color from pink to red, and orange like.
 It is completely normal for many newborns and will go away after the fifth or sixth day when your breastmilk supply increases.

 After that experience, I thought "ok, all good now"...yeah, think again.
-Week two brought the beginning of the most challenging three months of my parenting journey, also the most rewarding, because it helped inspire Ziggy's Pudding Baby Body Butter.
+Week two brought the beginning of the most challenging three months of my parenting journey, also the most rewarding, because it inspired the creation of our signature Baby Body Butter.

 Three months of hell